g3ar-v/__core__/README.md

-## Trevor-core
+## Trevor

 A modular AI based on mycroft AI

 ## Components

-- Skill
+- Skill (Main processing unit)
+- Intent parser (Adapt and Padatious)
-- STT (Mycroft precise)
+- Automatic Speech Recognition/STT (Mycroft precise)
-- TTS (Mimic 3)
+- TTS/Speech Synthesis (Mimic 3)
-- Listener
+- Wakeword Listener (precise)

 ## Goal

 Just like car parts.
 You would remove a part and replace with a similar part.
+To run both Mycroft and OVOS skills.

+- modularity
+- compatibility with both MycroftAI and OVOS skills

 ## Links